denten-books/plain-text/1-metaphor.md

 frustration and of being "manipulated" by a seemingly unyielding, rigid, intolerant dialogue partner [@walther_-line_1974, 379;
 @gaines_timesharing_1986, 15].

+Faced with an unfamiliar word, the conversational intermediary of the Colossal Cave Adventure could only repeat "That's not a verb I recognise."
+And it understood roughly 193 commands, and knew about 437 words in response arranged into a several hundred canned prases.

 By the 1980s, a new breed of metaphorical interfaces gained widespread prominence.
 If *Colossal Cave Adventure* epitomized the conversational model